celinawong21/WF-ML-Model/README.md

 </table>

-### Interaction Effect: Four interaction effects with the highest percentages
+### Interaction Effect: Three interaction effects with the highest percentages
 The interaction plots show how the interaction between two features affect the probability of default.
 The top 3 interactions were selected based on the highest percentage values.